Help Center/ Cloud Container Engine/ Getting Started/ Deploying an Application in a CCE Cluster Using a Helm Chart

 4. Click Next: Select Add-on.
 On the page displayed, select the add-ons to be installed during cluster creation.

-This example only includes the mandatory add-ons that are automatically installed.
+This example only includes mandatory add-ons, which are installed automatically.

-6. Click Next: Confirm configuration, confirm the resources on the page displayed, and click Submit.
+6. Click Next: Confirm Settings, check the displayed cluster resource list, and click Submit.

-Wait until the cluster is created.
-It takes about 5 to 10 minutes to create a cluster.
+Wait for the cluster to be created.
+It takes approximately 5 to 10 minutes.

-The created cluster will be displayed on the Clusters page, and there are zero nodes in it.
+The newly created cluster in the Running state with zero nodes will be displayed on the Clusters page.

 Figure 1 Cluster created